zaraazrn/Ctrl-Bugs-/README.md

 2. Click the AI Review Detector icon in your browser toolbar
 3. The extension will automatically analyze reviews on the page
 4. View the analysis summary with purchase recommendations
-5. Click "See Suspicious Reviews" to view flagged reviews with reasons
-6. Click "See Authentic Summary" to view insights from genuine reviews
+5. Note: "See Suspicious Reviews" and "See Authentic Summary" buttons are currently disabled and will only be modified and used in the future.

 ## Technical Details